You work hard for the money, but are you really getting paid what you deserve?

 When is the best time to ask for a raise?

-Once you’re ready to ask your boss for a raise, you should send them an email to schedule some time to discuss your potential raise.
+Once you’re ready to ask your boss for a raise, you should email them to schedule a time to discuss your potential raise.

 Your email asking for a meeting with your boss should be concise and to the point.
-You shouldn’t avoid the topic of asking for a raise in your email but you should keep the details brief.
+You shouldn’t avoid asking for a raise in your email, but you should keep the details brief.

-Presenting your research and asking for a raise in person will be more impactful than asking via email for a couple reasons.
-It will eliminate any miscommunication that can come from conversations that aren’t had face to face.
+Presenting your research and asking for a raise in person will be more impactful than asking via email for a couple of reasons.
+It will eliminate any miscommunication that can come from conversations that aren’t face-to-face.
 It will also give you a chance to show your boss your confidence and showcase the thought and care you’ve put into your request.

 Tip: Here's how to write a professional email that will land you a response.